Swimming Lessons at Utah Park Pool

+We started swimming lessons at Utah Park Pool!
+We are officially slowly entering the "lessons" stage...
 The newborn to one year stage is baby bliss in my opinion.
-Lazing around, nursing on demand and plenty of parks and the ability to cart them around to coffee shops or strolling the mall, for the most part, like an adorable accessory that occasionally needed a diaper change.
-Enter toddlerhood- a total game changer in parenting and the true initiation into motherhood.
+Lazing around, nursing on demand and plenty of parks and the ability to cart them around to coffee shops or stroll the mall.
+For the most part, one baby is like an adorable accessory that occasionally needed a diaper change, at least my firstborn anyway.
+Enter toddlerhood- a total game changer in parenting and the true initiation into motherhood, in my opinion.

 Tantrums, opinions, requests, loads of questions all day long, weird routines established, potty training, feeding, bed times, all a hot mess.
 In our house anyway, and I have TWO.
 I resisted and held out for the better part of three and a half years, but now we get into the activity stage.
 I am loathing the day I become a taxi cab driver, carting them from activity to another.
 The days of sleeping in are slowly coming to a close- I can feel it.. as we start building a schedule slowly and soon possible pre-school part time next fall.
 I keep hearing how "exciting" and "fun" activities with your kids can be, and the "joy" you get from seeing them blossom and grow into little people.
 What I am gathering, and maybe you can attest, is less and less of my SELF and my identity and flexibility and ability to do what I like and WANT.
 It sounds selfish, and it probably is.
 Or is it?
 Does parenting HAVE to mean completely giving up EVERYTHING about yourself.
 Complete sacrifice?
 Probably to a degree, and maybe you don't have time or a way to actually FEEL that pinch before you get pregnant.
 I think some things are left to discover otherwise you might never procreate!